funbringer/norsu/README.md

 This might be useful if you're an extension developer and you aim to support several major PostgreSQL releases.
-Over time, running regression test suites against a growing number of releases might become a combersome task, hence a need for an automation tool.
+Over time, running regression test suites against a growing number of releases might become a cumbersome task, hence a need for an automation tool.

 Currently, Norsu can: